Community Development Block Grant (CDBG) for Mitigation

 Tab/Accordion Items

-North Carolina pays for mitigation activities with Community Development Block Grant – Mitigation (CDBG-MIT) funds, which have been allocated to the state by the U.S. Congress and approved for use by the U.S. Department of Housing and Urban Development (HUD).
+North Carolina pays for mitigation activities with Community Development Block Grant – Mitigation (CDBG-MIT) funds, which have been allocated to the state by the US Congress and approved for use by the US Department of Housing and Urban Development (HUD).
 HUD made $168 million in CDBG-MIT funds available to North Carolina for mitigation activities in 2019 and $34.6 million in 2021 for a total of $202 million.

 Under federal guidelines, CDBG-MIT funds must be used for projects that reduce future losses.
 Additionally, North Carolina must: